godotengine/godot-docs/classes/class_label.rst

 | *Getter*  | get_percent_visible()      |
 +-----------+----------------------------+

-Limits the count of visible characters.
-If you set ``percent_visible`` to 50, only up to half of the text's characters will display on screen.
+Limits the amount of visible characters.
+If you set ``percent_visible`` to 0.5, only up to half of the text's characters will display on screen.
 Useful to animate the text in a dialog box.

 ----